brianjleeofcl/Learn-to-Code-HTML-CSS-v2/README.md

 #### Fill out your website
 1. In the index.html file, add the following:
-	- Name of your website in the header (hint: consider using an h1 heading)
+	- Name of your website in the header (hint: consider using a heading tag)
+	- A picture in the figure section of your main page
+	- Two very short paragraphs in the middle section
+	- An ordered list and an unordered list in the last section
+	- A short copyright notice in the footer

+2. (advanced) Add the following:
-	- In the first section, add a picture
+	- Insert a caption under your picture
-	-
+	- Insert a youtube video in your main page
+	- Add a link to your email address in the copyright notice
+	- Add a navigation bar in the header of the page

 But... how do we make HTML... better?